dungjk/gitbook-drilling/whats-new/casing-shoe-schematic.md

 ![Preview of casing shoe schematic chart with phases and lithology by depth](<../.gitbook/assets/image (354).png>)

 {% hint style="warning" %}
-The casing-shoe chart consumes static data from well design overview information at the well parameters tab and the bit depth real time standard channel
+The casing-shoe chart consumes static data from well parameters, well design or intervention and the real time standard channels bit depth and hole depth
 {% endhint %}

 Static data used to render the casing shoe schematic at well parameters tab:

 ![Well design overview static information used to plot the chart](<../.gitbook/assets/image (17).png>)

-Advantages **:**\\
+Advantages **:**

 ***